sfabrizio/rooty/README.md

 > **Note:**
 > This is only the FrontEnd part.
-I'm using mockup data at the moment.
+I'm using a mockup server api at the moment.
 But these are the endpoints expected to have on the Backend:

 - `/users` with methods [GET,POST, PUT & DELETE]
 - `/groups` with methods [GET,POST, PUT & DELETE]